zhenizhui/jQuery-contextMenu/documentation/docs.md

 This option is global: the first contexMenu registered sets it.
 To change it afterwards all the contextMenu have to be unregistered  with `$.contextMenu( 'destroy' );` before the change has effect again.

+### hideOnSecondTrigger

+Flag denoting if a second trigger should close the menu, as long as the trigger happened on one of the trigger-element's child nodes.

+Warining; this overrides the reposition option.

+`hideOnSecondTrigger`: `false`